pachadotdev/gravitydatasets/README.md

 Ready to be used in R (i.e. for gravity estimation with the [gravity](https://pacha.dev/gravity) package).

-This aims at gathering in a single place a set of variables adapted both from the Center for Prospective Studies and International Information (CEPII) and the US International Trade Commission (USITC) that could be useful to researchers or practitioners that use the gravity model of trade.
-Each observation corresponds to a combination of exporter-importer-year (i.e. origin-destination-year and also sector-industry), for which we provide trade flows, as well as geographic, cultural, trade facilitation and macroeconomic variables.
+Aims at gathering in a single place a set of variables adapted that could be useful to researchers or practitioners that use the structural gravity model of trade.
+We provide trade flows, as well as geographic, cultural, trade facilitation and macroeconomic variables.
 The tables provided here were reshaped under Cobb's Normal Form, and in some cases contain corrections that we explain in the GitHub repository.
-The specific sources are the Gravity database from CEPII, the International Trade and Production Database for Estimation (ITPD-E) from the USITC, and the Dynamic Gravity Database (DGD) also from the USITC.
+The specific sources are the Gravity database from the Center for Prospective Studies and International Information (CEPII), the International Trade and Production Database for Estimation (ITPD-E) and the Dynamic Gravity Database (DGD) from the US International Trade Commission (USITC), and the Structural Gravity Database from the World Trade Organization (WTO).

 `gravitydatasets` can be installed by running